gottfrois/link_thumbnailer/README.md

 ## Configuration

 LinkThumnailer comes with default configuration values.
-You can always tune them up by overriding them in a rails initializer:
+You can change default value by overriding them in a rails initializer:

 In `config/initializers/link_thumbnailer.rb`